 Academic Expectations & Responsibilities for Students

-The Academic Expectations and Responsibilities was approved by the UH Faculty Congress on January 2012.
+The Academic Expectations and Responsibilities for Students were approved by the UH Faculty Congress on January 2012.

 Develop an academic plan